fboulnois/llama-cpp-docker/README.md

 ## Models

-The [Makefile](Makefile) has a few targets for downloading popular models.
+The [Makefile](Makefile) has targets for downloading popular models.
 By default, these will download the `_Q5_K_M.gguf` versions of the models.
 These models are quantized to 5 bits which provide a good balance between speed and accuracy.

 | Target | Model | Model Size | (V)RAM Required | [~Score](https://huggingface.co/spaces/HuggingFaceH4/open_llm_leaderboard) | [~ELO](https://chat.lmsys.org/?leaderboard) | Notes |
 | --- | --- | --- | --- | --- | --- | --- |